mongodb/docs/source/includes/setting-fileConf-mms.backup.snapshot.maxSumFileForWorkersMB.rst

-   This sets the maximum cumulative size of files, in Megabytes, that are saved concurrently when taking a :term:`snapshot`.
+   This sets the maximum cumulative size of files, in Megabytes, that are saved concurrently when taking a :manual:`snapshot </reference/glossary/#std-term-snapshot>`.